 [footnote 2] This period may be extended in the event of a positive or inconclusive coronavirus test result

-Supporting students travelling from amber list countries to self-isolate
+Supporting students to self-isolate

 The Welsh Government, working in partnership with Public Health Wales and local authorities, want to ensure international students are welcome and safe when they travel to Wales, so we have agreed a 'Student Protect' policy as part of our Test, Trace, Protect strategy to ensure international students can isolate safely and securely for the required isolation period.

-To reduce risks and to ensure arriving international students are supported, accommodation providers are strongly recommended to support international students during the required period of isolation to reduce the risk of spreading the virus and to keep our communities safe.
+Accommodation providers are strongly recommended to support international students during the required period of isolation to reduce the risk of spreading the virus and to keep our communities safe.

 The risk comes from joining a shared household.
 Any international arrival joining a household with other people places risk on others living in a shared household, as we know the easiest way to catch COVID-19 is from the people you live with.
 This also creates a risk of onward transmission to the people their housemates subsequently meet.

-Students arriving from amber list countries also pose a risk where they are unaware of the rules in place or feel they have no option but to leave their home to access food and supplies due to a lack of awareness of how to order these supplies online.
+International arrivals may also pose a risk where they are unaware of the rules in place or feel they have no option but to leave their home to access food and supplies due to a lack of awareness of how to order these supplies online.